 - Opportunities to take photographs of key people and places in order to make a transition passport.

 Enhanced transition arrangements are tailored to meet individual needs.
 At the end of each year the current teacher meets with next year’s teacher to discuss the transition of the pupils and especially the pupils with SEND.
-The Year 6 SEND pupils moving to the Secondary Phase are discussed between the Primary SENDCO, Secondary SENDCO, Deputy headteacher, Learning Manager, Pastoral Manager and Year 6 Teacher.
+The Year 6 SEND pupils moving to the Secondary Phase are discussed between the Primary SENDCO, Secondary SENDCO, Pastoral Manager and Year 6 Teacher.

 The School SENDCOs manage and oversee arrangements made for pupils to access exams and other assessments.
 For more information to support your family and your child please refer to the following: Lancashire LA local offer –

-Hambleton Academy’s SEND Information Report 2018 – available on our website or at reception.
+Hambleton Primary Academy’s SEND Information Report 2019 – available on our website or at reception.
 Hambleton Academy’s policy for managing the medical conditions of pupils – available on our website.
 Hambleton Academy’s Admissions policy and arrangement – available on our website.